High Rock Park

 Directions via Google Maps

 Often referred to as one of the most tranquil places in New York City, High Rock Park is noted for its quiet ponds and deep woods.
-Hosting the Greenbelt Conservancy’s headquarters, the park has been recognized as a Natural Environmental Education Landmark.
+Hosting the Greenbelt Conservancy’s headquarters, the park has been recognized as a Natural Environmental Education Landmark by the United States Department of the Interior.

 Directions to High Rock Park